litalbenor/litalbenor.github.io/en/emdr.md

     <section class="content-section">
       <h2>What is EMDR?</h2>
       <p>
-        EMDR (Eye Movement Desensitisation and Reprocessing) is an evidence-based therapy for processing traumatic memories and reducing their emotional impact.
-It helps the brain process distressing experiences so they no longer cause the same level of disturbance.
+        EMDR (Eye Movement Desensitisation and Reprocessing) is a powerful, evidence-based psychotherapy that helps people heal from trauma and other distressing life experiences.
+Developed in the late 1980s, EMDR has since become one of the most researched and effective treatments for trauma, anxiety, and a wide range of emotional difficulties.
       </p>
       <p>
-        I am a trained EMDR practitioner and integrate this approach when appropriate for clients dealing with past trauma.
+        Unlike traditional talk therapy, EMDR works by stimulating both sides of the brain through bilateral stimulation — such as guided eye movements, sounds, or tactile sensations.
+This process helps the brain reprocess traumatic memories, reducing their emotional intensity and allowing clients to move forward without being held back by the past.
       </p>
     </section>